matzko/wp-db-backup/readme.txt

        the "B" is the internet "Swatch" time.
        See the PHP date() function for details.

 When having the database backup emailed or sent to your browser for immediate download, the backup file will be _deleted_ from the server when the transfer is finished.
-Only if you select delivery method "Save to server" will the backup file remain on your server.

-   *** SECURITY WARNING ***
-   Your database backup contains sensitive information, and should not be left on the server for any extended period of time.
-The "Save to server" delivery method is provided as a convenience only.
-I will not accept any responsibility if other people obtain your backup file.
-   *** SECURITY WARNING ***

 == Changelog ==

+= 2.3.0 =
+* Remove backup directory use

 = 2.2.4 =
 * Remove deprecated functionality